Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing/transform_panel.rst

    Global, Local

-.. _curves-weight:
+.. _surface-goal-weight:

 Weight
-   Controls the "goal weight" of selected control points, which is used when a curve has :doc:`Soft Body </physics/soft_body/index>` physics, forcing the curve to "stick" to their original positions, based on the weight.
+   Controls the "goal weight" of selected control points, which is used when a surface has :doc:`Soft Body </physics/soft_body/index>` physics, forcing the surface to "stick" to their original positions, based on the weight.
 Radius
-   Controls the width of the extrusion/bevel along the "spinal" curve.
+   Controls the width of the extrusion/bevel along the segments.
    The radius will be interpolated from point to point (you can check it with the normals).
 Tilt
-   Controls how the normals (visualized as arrows) twist around each control point -- so it is only relevant with 3D curves!
+   Controls how the normals (visualized as arrows) twist around each control point -- so it is only relevant with 3D surfaces!
    The tilt will be interpolated from point to point (you can check it with the normals).